deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 Katja nodded.
 The alpha site where they were standing was what the probe had considered to be the best possible spot for a colony: the beta sites were nearby strong contenders that could provide good support to the alpha site.
 “Sure, send the drone over there.”

 By sunset, the biocompatibility survey was complete.
 The pollens unfortunately were going to give people allergies, but nothing life-threatening as far as Saitō could tell.
-Just the equivalent of hayfever, and they were hopefully seasonal.
+Just the equivalent of hay fever, and they were hopefully seasonal.
 Otherwise, everything was pleasantly compatible, as expected.
 Carbon-based, levo-amino, DNA-based, blah blah blah.
 There was work here for a million xenobiologists’ lifetimes, but the point was that just breathing the air and eating the fish wasn’t going to make anybody dangerously ill.

 In the end, Katja volunteered to take her helmet off first.
 It was her call, after all.
 So, with emergency medical gear on standby just in case all their exhaustive tests turned out to be dead wrong, she broke seal, pulled the helmet off and took a deep inhalation through the nose.

-The air smelled… Pleasantly minty, actually.
+The air smelled… pleasantly minty, actually.
 With an undercurrent of ocean breeze.
 The effect was rather like the distant scent of a mojito.

 She breathed normally for a minute or so before finally deciding that no, her throat wasn’t about to swell up and choke her, and put her helmet down.
 “Okay.”